Form 2441: The Child and Dependent Care Credit

 Who qualifies for the Child and Dependent Care Tax Credit?

-The expenses must be for the care of a qualifying person, which includes:
+To qualify for the dependent care credit, the expenses must be for the care of a qualifying person, which includes:

 For couples who are married and filing jointly, both partners must have earned income.
 If one spouse was a full-time student or unable to physically or mentally care for themselves, they are treated as having earned income for this credit.